digital-work-lab/digital-work-lecture/04-excellence.md

 ---

+# Learning objective

-Learning objective: Gain an overview of the discourse surrounding excellent work performance at the individual level.
-Understand the antecedents and facilitating conditions.
+- Gain an overview of the discourse surrounding excellent work performance at the individual level.
+- Understand the antecedents and facilitating conditions.

 ---